 Since 1920, The Hoya has served Georgetown University and the Georgetown neighborhood as the university’s newspaper of record.
 The Hoya provides a community for students regardless of prior experience or writing ability.
 The Hoya is excited to be in person in Leavey 421 this year.
 We pride ourselves on maintaining and strengthening the community of staffers we have built over the past 100 years.

 The fall application to join The Hoya is now closed, but applications will open up again in the spring.
 Applications to join The Fourth Edition, The Hoya’s blog, are open now through Sept.
 17 at 11:59 p.m.
 ET, and can be found here.

 Have any questions?
-Check out our FAQ section below before you apply!
+Check out our Frequently Asked Questions page before you apply.